wessenstam/demoguide/docs/privman/mod2/mod2.md

 ![PrivMan UI](images/lab013.png)

 Click **Close** to close the message.
-Now that the block for IExplore is ready, let's look at the other Block policy **RED - BNlock Bittorrent executables**
+Now that the block for IExplore is ready, let's look at the other Block policy **RED - Block Bittorrent executables**
 This policy is blocking the usage of BitTorrent as an application.
 Activate the policy and update the Agent using the Agent Utility. after that has been realized, open on the desktop the folder INstallation Files.
 There will be a **BitTorrent.exe** file and try to run it.
 Another **Application Denied** error will appear.
 Now try to bypass this policy by renaming the file to something randomly.
 No matter what you do with the name of the file, it is still blocked and the **Application Denied** message is shown.
 Reason for this is that the underlying policy filter is looking at the original name of the file.
 To see this, right click the file you just changed, **Properties** and click the **Details** tab.
 There you see the original file name as **BitTorrent.exe**.

 ![PrivMan UI](images/lab014.png)